polymorpher/sms-wallet/chaincode/docs/AssetManager.md

-*Emitted when an attempt by a `user` to withdraw native tokens `amount` fails  `balance` is the users balance held and `reason` gives the reason for failure. e.g. `Insufficient Locked Funds to Withdraw` *
+*Emitted when an attempt by a `user` to withdraw native tokens `amount` fails  `balance` is the users balance held and `reason` gives the reason for failure. e.g. `Insufficient Locked Funds to Withdraw`.*

 #### Parameters